CheskaAbarro/simple-crud-csharp-winform-mssqql/README.md

 ![image](https://github.com/user-attachments/assets/5b0f24b8-f6be-4440-8949-559e81e31010)

+**Tip: Read all the comments and try to debug line by line in order to study it better.**

 ### If you encounter an error, please leave a comment of your error and I will try to answer as soon as possible.
 ### Happy learning!